melMass/comfy_mtb/README.md

   <img src="https://github.com/melMass/comfy_mtb/assets/7041726/7c20ac83-31ff-40ea-a1a0-06c2acefb2ef" width=345/>

 ## face detection / swapping
+> **Warning**
+> Those nodes were among the first to be implemented they do work, but on windows the installation is still not properly handled for everyone
+> As alternatives you can use [reactor](https://github.com/Gourieff/comfyui-reactor-node) for face swap and [facerestore](https://github.com/Haidra-Org/hordelib/tree/main/hordelib/nodes/facerestore) for restoration
+> You can check [this video](https://www.youtube.com/watch?v=FShlpMxbU0E) for a tutorial by Ferniclestix using these alternatives

 - `Face Swap`: Face swap using deepinsight/insightface models (this node used to be called `Roop` in early versions, it does the same, roop is *just* an app that uses those model)
   > **Note**
   > The face index allow you to choose which face to replace as you can see here: